MalaMala Private Game Reserve, Mpumalanga

 When Campbell died in 1962, the land passed to his son, and from then until now not a solitary animal has been hunted.
 The only pursuit has been in the cause of fabulous wildlife sightings and photography.

 MalaMala was bought in 1964 by the Rattray family, who had been neighbours since 1937, and the reserve has never looked back.
-It was 1 of the 1st to offer luxury game lodge accommodation, although what was luxury then (his and hers basins) has now morphed into something else entirely.
+It was one of the first to offer luxury game lodge accommodation, although what was luxury then (his and hers basins) has now morphed into something else entirely.

 MalaMala has continued to set the benchmark in many ways.
 Owners Michael and Norma Rattray are passionate about this wildlife haven, so although fine linen, comfort and good food are very important, the conservation of the wilderness and its animals remains their top priority.

-This wild Eden sprawls over 13 500 hectares and has a 12km-long unfenced border with the Kruger National Park.
+This wild Eden sprawls over 13 500ha and has a 12km-long unfenced border with the Kruger National Park.
 Its human infrastructure is kept to a minimum.
-For this and other reasons (including the Sand River and the diversity of the landscape), MalaMala offers a surer chance of seeing the Big 5 than most other reserves.
+For this and other reasons (including the Sand River and the diversity of the landscape), MalaMala offers a surer chance of seeing the Big Five than most other reserves.

 Not surprisingly, MalaMala has been featured in many books and wildlife documentaries.